Primordial phallus

-In embryology, the primordial phallus refers to the clitoris of a female or the penis in the male, particularly during embryonic development of the urinary and reproductive organs, before sexual differentiation is evident.
+In embryology, the primordial phallus refers to the clitoris of a female, or the penis in the male, during embryonic development of the urinary and reproductive organs, before sexual differentiation is evident.
 This is also the case for the immature male analog, the immature glans penis.

+The external genital form after the 12th week of pregnancy, influenced by the levels of estrogen and testosterone.
+If the primordial phallus develops into a clitoris, this happens during the first trimester.

 Micrograph of the primordial phallus, H&E stain.

 Micrograph of the primordial phallus, H&E stain.